 Also in the Bairro Alto neighborhood, Grapes & Bites lies just a little further down the hill.
 It’s both a hostel and, more interestingly for port lovers, a wine bar and restaurant.
 Some of the local tour companies run their port tastings here, so with a wide selection and enthusiastic staff, it’s the perfect spot to enjoy a delicious tapas-style meal, paired with a glass or two of an appropriate fortified wine.

 Grape and Bites often has live music in the evenings, making it a fun, boisterous environment to spend a couple of hours.
-Take note if you’re planning on staying the night here, though: noise from the restaurant and surrounding streets means you shouldn’t expect to turn in early!
+Take note if you’re planning on staying the night here, though: noise from the restaurant and surrounding streets mean you shouldn’t expect to turn in early!

 Enoteca Chafariz do Vinho